bitovi/academy/src/web-components/6-selecting-route/selecting-route.md

 ## What You Need to Know

-This part doesn't have any new web component APIs to learn, but builds off what we've already done.
+This part doesn’t have any new web component APIs to learn, but builds off what we’ve already done.
 You will need to know a few basic DOM APIs however:

 * How to add event listeners to elements.
 * How to add classes to elements.